 In a very brief time, it’s completely changed the way I approach everything having to do with planning, scheduling, and journaling.
 Take a look at this brief video:

 It’s transformed the way I organize my professional and personal pursuits.
 So much so that I’ve dedicated this site to exploring more ways to bring value to others who also use the system.

-I’ve also created a 26-page PDF Quick Reference Guide and a 4-Lesson Power-User eCourse; both are free when you subscribe!
+So I created a 26-page PDF Quick Reference Guide and an 8-Lesson Power-User eCourse.

 I’ve been a productivity junkie for four decades.
-I’ve used all kinds of time management systems, some costing hundreds of dollars and included in-person seminars.
+I’ve used all kinds of time management systems, some costing hundreds of dollars including in-person seminars.

 If it doesn’t fit your personal style and/or preferences, it’s not going to last long.

 Bullet Journal gives you the freedom to use it however you want, however it best fits your preferences – to track the past, organize the present, and plan for the future.